CodezPoet/code_examples/README.md

 ### Symfony

-Example of MVC PHP OOP in Symfony framework.
-The example connects with Google Search API to look for fashion items with custom parameters such as store, color, type of fashion, and images.
-The result is then sanitized and displayed using custom Twig templates to build the HTML.
+Example of MVC PHP OOP in Symfony framework, Machine Learning, and AI.
+The code takes titles from WordPress posts and does analys using algorhytms for logical phrases with AI.
+For reading and storing data a database is used.
+A cron Command is used to run it on regular intervals.

 ### WordPress